iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 The *SubModel* term is just a way to refer to a relative position in the information hierarchy.
 There is no special class for a *SubModel*, only the standard `Model` subclasses.

 For example, a `DrawingModel` sub-models a `Drawing` Element and contains the `DrawingGraphic` Elements that are the details of the overall drawing.
+The following instance-diagram depicts such situation.
+See [Instance-diagram Conventions](../references/instance-diagram-conventions.md) for details about the conventions used.

+&nbsp;
 ![DrawingModel Break-down](../media/drawing-breakdown.png)
+&nbsp;

 ### Element Owns Child Elements